radudi1/concurrency-sync-benchmark/README.md

 - and your buffer is big enough

 Use unbuffered channels if:
-- all said for buffered channels apply but
+- all said for buffered channels applies but
 - for some reason you need to exchange data synchronously
 - or you have memory constraints
 - or you don't care about performance at all